Generate realistic Solid Oxide Cell microstructures, fast and reliably

 Holzer et. al.: Tortuosity and Microstructure Effects in Porous Media, 2023, Springer Series in Material Sciences, Volume 333, DOI 10.1007/978-3-031-30477-4

-- Independent Gaussian Random Fields to build statistically robust morphologies
+- Independent Gaussian Random Fields for generation of statistically robust morphologies

-- Thresholding and phase control based on user-defined volume fractions
+- Precise phase control and thresholding through user-defined volume fractions

-- Wetting behavior tuning through contact angle parameters
+- Adjustable wetting behavior via contact angle parameters

-- Accelerate R&D – explore large design spaces without costly experiments
+- Accelerated R&D, exploring large design spaces without costly experiments

-- Develop next-gen SOC materials or optimize established electrode systems
+- Develop next-generation SOC materials or optimize established electrode systems

 - Digital Materials Design (DMD) – virtually screen and optimize electrode concepts

-- Realistic modeling – capture electrode properties like conductivity, pore transport, and three-phase boundary length
+- Realistic modeling of key electrode properties like conductivity, pore transport, and three-phase boundary length

-- Cost efficiency – reduce lab time, materials, and trial-and-error
+- Cost efficiency: reduce lab time, material usage, and trial-and-error costs

-- Standardized microstructure generation – reproducible, automated workflows
+- Standardized microstructure generation with reproducible, automated workflows

-- Scalable exploration – run hundreds of simulations in parallel with cloud-based workflows
+- Scalable exploration with hundreds of parallel cloud-based simulations

-- Direct integration – feed structures into existing simulation pipelines, into image analysis or multiphysics models with ease
+- Direct integration into existing pipelines for image analysis or multi-physics simulations

 GeoDict Online User Guide